project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 sunbird_default_tenant=sunbird
 </pre>

-### Configure Backend Service Stack
+### Configure the Backend Service Stack

 The Sunbird portal application is powered by a set of service APIs.
-These API(s) run in a distributed environment, for instance: deploying the Sunbird to production.

-For the sake of simplicity and ease of debugging, you can also run these service API(s) locally on a single server.
+These API(s) run in a distributed environment when Sunbird is  deployed to production.
+For the sake of simplicity and ease of debugging, you can run these service API(s) locally on a single server.

-Configure your Sunbird portal to use a cloud instance of the Sunbird service API(s).These APIs are hosted by Sunbird and are used for testing and demonstration purposes.
+Configure your Sunbird portal instance to use a cloud instance of the Sunbird service API(s) hosted by Sunbird, and are used for testing and demonstration purposes.

 ***Note***: The cloud instance of the API(s) are not for production use.

-### Edit the Application Configuration file
+To edit the application configuration file:

-Open `<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js` in any available text editor.
+1. Open the **<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js** file in any available text editor.

-Once you open the file, ensure you enter the following values are set:
+2. Set the values for the following parameters:
 <pre>
     module.exports = {